Physics (Ph.D.)

 Program Requirements

-Candidates for the doctoral degree must complete ninety credits beyond the baccalaureate, including thirty credits of dissertation research.
-Students must demonstrate proficiency in the fields of: mechanics, electromagnetic theory, quantum physics, and thermodynamics and statistical mechanics.
+Candidates for the doctoral degree must complete 60 credits beyond the baccalaureate, including 18 credits of dissertation research.
+Students must demonstrate proficiency in the fields of mechanics, electromagnetic theory, quantum physics, and thermodynamics and statistical mechanics.

 Course work: